dokester/BayesicFitting/BayesicFitting/documentation/manual.md

 As with **Model**s there are two kinds of **Fitter**s, linear or non-linear ones for linear and non-linear **Model**s resp.

-The landscape for linear models is monomodal; it has one (global) minimum.
+The landscape for linear models is monomodal; it has only one (global) minimum.
 The linear fitter has generally no problem finding this minimum in one direct matrix conversion.
 It is fast and efficient.
 This package has 2 linear fitters: **Fitter** and **QRFitter**.